The 20 Best Spinocerebellar Ataxia Type 3 Doctors Near Me in Idaho, US

 Offers Telehealth

-Charles Britt is a Neurologist in Coeur D Alene, Idaho.
+Charles Britt is a Neurologist practicing medicine in Coeur D Alene, Idaho.
 Dr. Britt is rated as an Advanced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 3.
-His top areas of expertise are Essential Tremor, Parkinson's Disease, Movement Disorders, and Seizures.
-Dr. Britt is currently accepting new patients.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Parkinson's Disease, Movement Disorders, and Seizures.

 Experienced in Spinocerebellar Ataxia Type 3